Sohrab Ahmari: Books

 While in law school, Ahmari co-edited with Nasser Weddady the 2012 book Arab Spring Dreams: The Next Generation Speaks Out for Freedom and Justice from North Africa to Iran, an anthology of the top essays submitted by young Middle Eastern dissidents to the Dream Deferred Essay Contest.
 The Times Literary Supplement writes that Weddady and Ahmari "perceptively edited this collection of winning entries" from the Dream Deferred contest and that "some of these young writers [featured in the anthology] possess more clarity than all the pundits combined."
 The book received endorsements from Polish Nobel Peace Prize winner Lech Wałęsa and feminist icon Gloria Steinem, who wrote the anthology's foreword.

 Ahmari's book, The New Philistines, about his belief that identity politics are corrupting the arts, was released on October 20, 2016, from Biteback Publishing.
-In January 2019, Ignatius Press published his spiritual memoir, From Fire, by Water, about his conversion to Roman Catholicism.
+In January 2019, Ignatius Press published his spiritual memoir, From Fire, by Water, about his conversion to Catholicism.

 The Unbroken Thread: Discovering the Wisdom of Tradition in an Age of Chaos was released in 2021.

 His most recent book, Tyranny, Inc.: How Private Power Crushed American Liberty – and What to Do About It, was released in 2023.